-British rider Oliver Townend (34), who is based near Ellesmere in Shropshire, is a former winner of Badminton and Burghley.
-He is currently ranked eighth in the FEI World rankings and at the end of 2016 was the BE leading rider for the third consecutive year.
-He is the current national champion – having won the 2016 British Open at Gatcombe.
+British rider Oliver Townend (35), who is based near Ellesmere in Shropshire, is a former winner of Badminton (2009) and has completed the event 11 times.
+Last year with Badminton entry Ballaghmor Class he won Burghley for the second time and was a member of the gold medal winning British team at the European Championships at Strzegom (Cooley SRS).
+One of the busiest riders on the circuit, he is currently ranked 11th in the FEI World rankings and at the end of 2017 was the BE leading rider for the fourth consecutive year.

 Oliver began riding when he was seven years old, inheriting his love of horses from his parents.
 His father, Alan, competed in three-day eventing, while mother, Eve, showed side-saddle at county level.
 His first success came in show jumping at HOYS when he was 11, and at 13 he went on to represent Britain on the pony eventing team at the European Championships.
 Oliver quickly moved through the ranks and for three years was stable jockey to British team trainer, the late Kenneth Clawson in Leicestershire before going solo.